Midnight's Children (film): Critical reception

-Nishi Tiwari for Rediff.com gave 3/5 stars and said: "Midnight's Children is a must watch for people who’ve yearned to experience Salman Rushdie iconic storytelling in a more accessible format."
+Nishi Tiwari for Rediff.com gave 3 out of 5 stars and said: "Midnight's Children is a must watch for people who’ve yearned to experience Salman Rushdie iconic storytelling in a more accessible format."
 On Rotten Tomatoes it has a 41% rating based on 59 reviews.
 The website's critical consensus states that "Though Midnight's Children is beautiful to look at and poignant in spots, its script is too indulgent and Deepa Mehta's direction, though ambitious, fails to bring the story together cohesively."
-Reviews include: "There are some beautiful moments and some decent performances, but it's also something of a slog and ultimately fails to engage on an emotional level", "There's enough here to entertain - and to send audiences back to the book", and "Watchable without ever feeling essential."
+Claudia Puig of USA Today wrote: "There are some beautiful moments and some decent performances, but it's also something of a slog and ultimately fails to engage on an emotional level".
+Liam Lacy of The Globe and Mail called it "Watchable without ever feeling essential."

 For an academic overview of the adaptations of Midnight's Children, see Mendes and Kuortti (2016).